julioberina/pong/README.md

 A pong game written in Ruby using the Gosu library.

-To play the game, clone the repository and run the following command:
+To play the game, clone the repository and run the following command: <br />
 `ruby pong.rb`